bing-er/pathfinding-optimization/README.md

 * Supported testing and comparison with baseline algorithms.

 **📊 Vibhor**
-* Developed and pushed **Jupyter Notebooks** for runtime and node-expansion visualization.
+* Finalized and pushed **benchmark testing notebooks** (maze_benchmark_corners.ipynb, .py, .html).
-* Produced early plots for comparative performance during the team review.
+* Designed runtime and path-length comparison plan for all algorithms.
-* Helped design the runtime / data-logging system for consistency across algorithms.
+* Coordinated visualization data pipeline for performance analysis.

 **🧩 Binger**
 * Implemented the **main runner** (`main.py`) with unified execution and `--compare` mode for algorithm benchmarking.